-- individuals to write assessments or reviews or to otherwise comply with the National Environmental Policy Act and/or the National Historic Preservation Act - direct grants to individuals - expenditures related to compensation to foreign nationals and/or travel to or from foreign countries - fines and penalties, bad debt costs, deficit reduction - fringe benefits: costs other than wages or salary that are attributable to an employee/staff in the form of insurance, pension, sick and vacation leave, etc. - general operating or seasonal support - gifts and prizes, including cash prizes as well as other items (e.g., electronic devices, gift certificates) with monetary value - lobbying, including activities intended to influence the outcome of elections or influence government officials regarding pending legislation, either directly or through specific lobbying appeals to the public - marketing expenses that are not directly related to the project - other indirect costs not directly related to the project - project costs supported by any other federal funding.
+- contracts with artists/personnel who reside outside M-AAA's region - contributions and donations to other entities - costs for the creation of new organizations - costs incurred before the beginning or after the completion of the grant period - costs to bring a project into compliance with federal grant requirements.
+This includes environmental or historical assessments or reviews or the hiring of individuals to write assessments or reviews or to otherwise comply with the National Environmental Policy Act and/or the National Historic Preservation Act - direct grants to individuals - expenditures related to compensation to foreign nationals and/or travel to or from foreign countries - fines and penalties, bad debt costs, deficit reduction - fringe benefits: costs other than wages or salary that are attributable to an employee/staff in the form of insurance, pension, sick and vacation leave, etc. - general operating or seasonal support - gifts and prizes, including cash prizes as well as other items (e.g., electronic devices, gift certificates) with monetary value - lobbying, including activities intended to influence the outcome of elections or influence government officials regarding pending legislation, either directly or through specific lobbying appeals to the public - marketing expenses that are not directly related to the project - other indirect costs not directly related to the project - project costs supported by any other federal funding.
 This includes federal funding received either directly from a federal agency or indirectly from a pass-through organization such as a state arts agency, regional arts organization, or a grant made to another entity - regranting or subgranting - rental costs for home office workspace owned by the applicant - research involving human subjects - social activities such as receptions, parties, fundraising galas - the purchase of vehicles - voter registration drives and related activities - Visa costs paid to the US government